An Introduction to Hermeticism

 The Emergence of the Mystery Schools 17th – 19th Centuries

-In the modern age we witnessed the emergence of mystery schools such as the The Ancient and Mystical Order Rosæ Crucis (AMORC), also calling itself the Rosicrucian Order, in the Seventeenth Century and later Freemasonry, Hermetic Order of the Golden Dawn and Ordo Templi Orientis (Order of the Templars) in the Eighteenth and Nineteenth Centuries.
+In the modern age we witnessed the emergence of mystery schools such as The Ancient and Mystical Order Rosæ Crucis (AMORC), also calling itself the Rosicrucian Order, in the Seventeenth Century and later Freemasonry, Hermetic Order of the Golden Dawn and Ordo Templi Orientis (Order of the Templars) in the Eighteenth and Nineteenth Centuries.
 Another such pioneer of his time was Manly.
-P. Hall (1901 – 1990) who wrote the Secrets of All Ages (among other works) notably still one of the most popular works to date on esoteric literature.
+P. Hall (1901-1990) who wrote the Secrets of All Ages (among other works) notably still one of the most popular works to date on esoteric literature.
 The hermetic seal was broken first by Aleister Crowley in 1905 where he revealed the inner teachings of Golden Dawn mystery school in his book and later by Israel Regardie in 1937, only then did knowledge become available in the public domain.
-As with most of these orders

 The Use of Meditation Techniques Within the Renaissance Era